SherG/tester1/site/content/post/how-to-judge-an-exercise-or-diet-product.md

 ### Bookmark This Blog

 I encourage you to bookmark this blog.

-I'll be continuing to share curated information that speaks to the core fitness and wellness concerns of baby boomers and seniors.
+I'll continue to share curated information that speaks to the core fitness and wellness concerns of baby boomers and seniors.

 Where warranted, I provide references to medical doctors and other fitness experts who are serving this population.